 - Only one spouse opens an HSA, and only that spouse may contribute to the HSA.

-Many times, HSA rule breaking can be avoided by learning each family’s situation and asking lots of questions during HSA enrollment.
+Many times, HSA rule breaking can be avoided by learning each family’s situation.
 During enrollments, ask the following questions to help raise red flags: